Sciatica / Radiating Leg Pain / Spinal Decompression

 Treatment for Sciatica:

-1. Spinal Adjustment: We do specific adjustments to correct spinal misalignments that cause pinched nerves.
+Spinal Adjustment – We do specific adjustments to correct spinal misalignments that cause pinched nerves.

-2. Trigger points: Muscle work to take away spasms that can contribute to sciatica.
+Trigger points – Muscle work to take away spasms that can contribute to sciatica.

-3. Spinal alignment therapies: We teach the patient specific exercises to stabalize spine.
+Spinal alignment therapies – We teach the patient-specific exercises to stabilize the spine.
 Therapies include electrical stimulation to relax muscles, Lumbar postural traction to restore normal lumbar curve and strengthening exercise machines to strengthen weakened muscles contributing to sciatica.

-4. Spinal decompression therapy: If a disc herniation is causing sciatica we offer a state of the art “spinal decompression” which helps correct herniated discs.
-It has a 89% success rate.
+Spinal decompression therapy – If a disc herniation is causing sciatica we offer a state of the art “spinal decompression” which helps correct herniated discs.
+It has an 89% success rate.

 New Hope for Back Pain Sufferers!